-• Height above Grade
+· Height above grade

-The elevation distance from grade to the pole base.
-(See 1.3 Definitions Section)
+The elevation distance from grade to the pole base (example, locations on top of parking decks or on a bridge).

+The height above grade is important since the wind velocity increases with elevation.
 When poles are mounted above grade, please contact the factory for assistance.

-Environment.
+Environment